canonical/sphinx-docs-starter-pack/readme.rst

 .. important::

-    When generating a PDF, it is important to not use additional headings before the ``toctree`` on the index page.
-Documents referenced by the
-    ``toctree`` will be nested under any provided headings.
+    When generating a PDF, it is important to not use additional headings before a ``toctree``.
+Documents referenced by the ``toctree`` will be nested under any provided headings.

     A ``rubric`` directive can be combined with the ``h2`` class to provide a heading styled rubric in the HTML output.
 See the default ``index.rst`` for an example.
+    Rubric based headings will not be included as an entry in the table of contents or side navigation.

 Configure the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~